 Great Lakes Science Center

 There are three museums you can visit at the Center.
-First is the Science Center itself (general exhibits).
+First is the Science Center itself which are the general exhibits.
 Second is the William Mather museum.
 Third is the OMNIMAX Theater.
 It costs extra to visit the William Mather Museum and the Theater, but there is plenty to do at the Science Center itself.
 You’ll definitely get your money’s worth if you just want to do visit the general exhibits!

 NASA Glenn Visitor Center